Fetch pets: a paralyzed dog walks again after therapy and surgery

 Help your dog live a healthier, longer life.

 Birdie started rehabilitation, including acupuncture, hydrotherapy and physical and laser therapy.
-Even though these treatments were necessary, the overall costs quickly increased — but luckily, when Birdie was young, Christi signed up for Fetch by The Dodo pet insurance.
+Even though these treatments were necessary, the overall costs quickly increased — but luckily, when Birdie was young, Christi signed up for Fetch Pet Insurance.

 “When I stood in front of this neuro team at the University of Georgia talking about her prognosis, I didn't blink.
 I didn't have to think about all the costs that would come with it,” Christi shared.
 “That gave me the ability to have hope in a very dark moment and know that I had this resource that I could use to try to give her the best life that I could despite what had happened to her.”